apache/iotdb/docs/UserGuide/Operators-Functions/Sample.md

 The user-defined sampling time window is a special kind of sliding time window, which is special in that:

 1. There is a conversion relationship between the length of the sliding time window `windowInterval` and the sampling time interval `samplingInterval`, see below for details.
+Note that here user **indirectly** controls the window time length `windowInterval`.
 2. The sliding step of the sliding time window `slidingStep` is fixed to be equal to the window length `windowInterval` here, so there is no need for the user to input the `slidingStep` parameter.
 3.   `displayWindowBegin` and `displayWindowEnd` are required parameters here.